“How do we change the world, faster?”

 “How do you kickstart an international community of young ecopreneurs?”

 We curated and convened an international team of youth culture and social media experts from Europe and the Global South to help The DO School to get their latest, most ambitious fellowship off the ground.
 Lampost from South Africa, Yuvaa from India and Populate from Europe.
 Agencies who understand how their region is grappling with climate change in very different ways.
 Over the next 8 years, the BeVisioneers fellowship, sponsored by Mercedes Benz, is set to bring together and support 10,000 young people from all over the world.
 Giving them the training, funding and mentorship needed to turn their environmental ideas into reality.

 “How do we define a sense of purpose that everyone can get behind?”

 There’s a lot of charlatan behaviour in the business of ‘Purpose’.
 At Something More Near we’re sceptical about much of it, particularly when it’s not linked to operational reality and has set no behavioural benchmarks for the leadership.
 We are, however, firm believers in the need to clearly articulate an organisation’s ambition and role in the world, as a unifying force that helps decision making.
-Working with the leadership team of Allianz Real Estate (one of the world’s biggest property investment managers to define their purpose, we knew it had to be participative.
-We worked with nearly 100 colleagues across continents, offices, departments and cultural divides to articulate a purpose and principles that the people internally could actually identify with, HR could adopt and business leaders sign up to.
+We worked with the leadership team of Allianz Real Estate (one of the world’s biggest property investment managers) to define their purpose.
+We knew it had to be participative.
+We engaged nearly 100 colleagues across continents, offices, departments and cultural divides to articulate a purpose and principles that the people internally could actually identify with, HR could adopt and business leaders sign up to.
 The intergenerational nature of this facilitated outcome ensured that sustainability was no longer seen as adjacent or CSR or nice to have but fully interwoven into the internal business and operational agenda.

 “How do we get one billion people to take climate action?”